grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/migrate-from-microservices-to-read-write.md

 # Migrate from microservices to read-write mode without downtime

 > **Warning:**
-> Read-Write mode is considered experimental, as is migrating between the modes.
+> Read-Write mode is considered experimental, as well as migrating between the modes.

-At a high level the basic process of steps to complete is:
+At a high level, the steps involved are as follows:

 1. Deploy read-write components along side microservices (they join the same ring).
 1. Switch over end points in your ingress.